nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Provider systems:

-- SHALL return a `200` **OK** HTTP status code on successful registration of the patient into the provider system.
+- **SHALL** return a `200` **OK** HTTP status code on successful registration of the patient into the provider system.
-- SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `Patient.meta.profile` element of the returned resources.
+- **SHALL** include the URI of the relevant GP Connect `StructureDefinition` profile in the `Patient.meta.profile` element of the returned resources.
-- SHALL return a searchset `Bundle` profiled to [GPConnect-Searchset-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Searchset-Bundle-1) with a `Patient` profiled to [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1)
+- **SHALL** return a searchset `Bundle` profiled to [GPConnect-Searchset-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Searchset-Bundle-1) with a `Patient` profiled to [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1)
-- SHALL populate the `Patient` resource with details of the newly registered or re-activated patient
+- **SHALL** populate the `Patient` resource with details of the newly registered or re-activated patient

-- SHALL populate the following fields:
+- **SHALL** populate the following fields:
   - `meta.profile` with the profile URI
   - `versionId` with the current version of the `Patient` resource.
-  - `identifier` with relevant business identifiers, including a minimum of the patient's NHS number
+  - `identifier` with relevant business identifiers, including a minimum of the patient's NHS Number
   - `name`
   - `birthDate`
   - `gender`